 One of the key differences between inheritance law in Spain and the UK is that, in the UK, most of your possessions will automatically go to your husband or wife.
 In contrast, with Spanish inheritance law, two-thirds of your possessions automatically go to your children if you don’t have a will in place.
 If you have no children, then any surviving parents are entitled to one third of inheritance if there is a surviving spouse or 50% if there is not.

 What else is important to know about Spanish inheritance law?

 If you die without making a Spanish will, then this can result in a complicated process, identifying which inheritance law applies to you, whether this is Spanish law or the law of the country you are a national of.
 This can be complicated and complex but can be established by the team of experienced lawyers here at Manzanares.

 Contact us at Manzanares Lawyers

 Inheritance law can be intricate at the best of times.
 The best way to ensure the outcome you desire is to make sure that it is expressed explicitly in your will.
-If you have any questions about Spanish inheritance law, feel free to contact our team of experienced lawyers.
+If you have any questions about inheritance law in Spain, feel free to contact our team of experienced lawyers.
 We would love to assist you with your enquiry.

 Why not get in touch for a free consultation from one of our friendly team today?
 You can either complete our online form or give us a call.
 Call our Marbella office call +34 952 82 41 12 and for Alhaurin, use +34 952 59 50 42.